YASSB-FOSS/yassb/README.md

 ## Core features

 YASSB is simple, yet powerful, it supports:
-- composition of web pages by injecting HTML code snippets from reusable HTML components (e.g. `header`);
+  - composition of web pages by injecting HTML components (e.g. injection of `<header> ... </header>` defined in `components/header.html`);
   - rendering of multiple or single HTML pages from MarkDown and Text files, with support of Front Matter, as seen in Hugo, Jekyll and others.
   - generation at compilation time of dynamically defined components via built-in or custom directives and renderers;
   - `renderers` defined in vanilla JS/TS, or JSX/TSX (for example with [`renderToStaticMarkup`](https://reactjs.org/docs/react-dom-server.html#rendertostaticmarkup) from [`react-dom/server`](https://reactjs.org/docs/react-dom-server.html));
   - i18n and localization (multi-language sites).

 ## Demo, guides and docs

+Keep reading below for a quick tour on how to get started and the basics on how to use YASSB.

 For a complete description and technical details on what YASSB can do for you, check out:

   - a working [Demo](https://yassb-foss.github.io/) of the landing page for this project, built with YASSB!
   - the [guides](https://yassb-foss.github.io/guides/) with many explanations and examples of what you can do with YASSB;
   - the complete [docs](https://yassb-foss.github.io/docs/) with the technical details of how YASSB works under the hood.

-Or else, keep reading below for a quick tour on how to get started and the basics on how to use YASSB.

 ## Installation